 I hope you have found the post helpful.
 And that it gives you the confidence to pick up a Griswold cast iron skillet at a market stall and inspect the pan for defects.
 And why sellers price their skillets differently.

-Just keep in mind there will be imperfections on most vintage skillets, and Griswold pans are no exception.
-And it is a good idea to choose a pan that feels comfortable in your hand, and one that is not too small or too large to use daily.
+Remember, there will be imperfections on most vintage skillets, and Griswold pans are no exception.
+Choosing a pan that feels comfortable in your hand and one that is not too small or too large to use daily is a good idea.

-Most importantly, have fun looking and buying your first piece of Griswold ironware.
+Most importantly, have fun looking at and buying your first piece of Griswold ironware.

 Hello, I have a Griswold dutch oven from a thrift store.
 I’m new to restoration so I’ve watched a few Youtube videos.
 After soaking a while in vinegar & water, I scrubbed with a steel wool pad.
 There is still some rust imbedded in the sides & bottom.
 I even tried using a steel brush & got a little more out.